General education at Earlham

 OR

-Activity-based component: Activity courses aim at promoting physiological health, as reflected in cardiovascular functioning, muscular strength and conditioning, motor coordination skills and flexibility.
+Activity-based courses aim at promoting physiological health, as reflected in cardiovascular functioning, muscular strength and conditioning, motor coordination skills and flexibility.
 Activity courses involve regular and extended practice of the activity as approved by the Athletics, Wellness and Physical Education program—typically at least 18 hours spread over seven weeks.
 Activity courses are ordinarily graded on a credit/no credit basis.

-Analysis-based component: Academic Wellness courses focus on the integration of cognitive and experiential learning, connecting experience with strategies for reflection, integration and continuation.
+Analysis-based courses focus on the integration of cognitive and experiential learning, connecting experience with strategies for reflection, integration and continuation.
 Typically courses are personally directed; they focus on building knowledge and skills that contribute to creating wellness in one’s personal life and on helping students make choices toward a more healthy and fulfilling life.

 Earlham’s emphasis on community entails a recognition of the individual’s responsibility for the society’s overall approach to wellness.
 Therefore, Wellness courses focus on a practical approach to the cultural dimensions of health and wellness, including issues of social location and social justice, and incorporate training in how to access and assess information related to wellness.
 Classroom work may be supplemented by student participation in experiential co-curricular workshops or programs on such topics as sexuality, substance abuse, eating disorders, use of performance-enhancing drugs in athletics, the use of prayer or stress management.